 Something I learned after arriving in Shillong is that pork is king in Meghalaya.
 Unlike in other parts of India, where pork dishes are rare, in Meghalaya, pork is one of the main sources of protein.
 The people of Meghalaya have mastered the art of cooking pork, and it’s on full display at Nat Khasi Restaurant in Iewduh Market.

-One of the staples here is a short-grain rice dish called jadoh.
+One of the staple food here is a short-grain sticky rice dish called jadoh.
 It’s somewhat similar to a non-veg biryani and contains onions, ginger, turmeric, and chunks of fatty, tasty pork.
 Another of the top Meghalayan dishes you must eat at the restaurant is dohklieh.
 It’s a creamy, fatty Khasi pork salad that’s reminiscent of Russian salad.
-It contains several fresh and flavorful ingredients including ginger and onion, but can also contain lettuce, tomatoes, peppers, and more.
+It contains several fresh and flavorful ingredients including ginger and onion, but can also contain lettuce, tomatoes, peppers, and more with red rice.

 I’m a sucker for good liver, and Nat Khasi’s pork liver is next level!
 It’s chewy and full of that meaty, iron flavor I love so much.
 Speaking of delicious innards, they also sell a fantastic pork intestine sausage, which is incredibly meaty and full of fat and flavor!
 If you like organ meat, you will love this sausage.
 Try it, and the rest of the dishes, with a bit of fermented soybean chutney.
 The chutney looks unassuming but is a potent burst of sour, fermented goodness on your palate.
 It may be a bit much for some, but it’s one of my favorite Meghalayan dishes you must eat!